interorbital/opengl-container-setup/README.md

 #### Getting your container up and running
 | A handy tip! 🐧   |
 |--------------------------------------|
-Check to see if your distribution has packaged `distrobox` -- if it has, then you can safely skip to steps 4 & 5
+Check to see if your distribution has already packaged `distrobox` -- if it has, then you can safely skip to steps 4 & 5 For reference, it has already been packaged for Ubuntu 22.10

 1. Install `git`, `curl`, and `podman`
 2. Head to the page of the [distrobox](https://github.com/89luca89/distrobox) project.